 Just let it be.

 Easy for me to say?
 Maybe.
 Or maybe I say it because I tried.
 I tried so hard.
 I had the perfect outfit.
 We got his hair to be on point.
 And he left the house with a picture perfect smile that would make you swoon.
 And then, even then, we got…..the picture.

 And now, I present to you, the best, most epic, you WILL NOT BE DISAPPOINTED EVEN WITH ALL THE HYPE school picture, you may have ever seen.
 Just let it all soak in.
 You’re welcome.
 And happy picture day.

-For many of us, school is just getting started.
+No matter where you are in the school year, I’m sure the pressure is on.
+It’s so easy to get caught up in the hustle and bustle of the day to day that you forget to prep for the big events ahead.
 End of year teacher gifts are FAR off of our radar.
-We are miles away from Teacher Appreciation Week (thank goodness.
-It has turned into such a circus, but that’s a post for another day.)
+We are miles away from Teacher Appreciation Week (which, WHOA.
+Could we possibly make that a bigger deal?
+I don’t think so.)
 The last days of school?
 Please.
 Let’s just get through Back to School Night first, am I right?